 Notes

-- Dough scraps can be reformed and rerolled once before additional refrigeration is needed.
+- Dough scraps can be rerolled once before additional refrigeration is needed.
 Warm dough will spread more in the oven and cookies may lose their shape.
 If your cookies are spreading in the oven - after cutting out your cookies, place entire baking sheet in the refrigerator for 10 minutes just before baking.
 This will help your cookies keep their shape.

 - I do not recommend greasing your baking sheet.
 Additional grease can cause cookies to spread more when baking.